googleapis/gapic-generator/testutils/README.md

 ------------------------------
 Checks that calling forms and value sets tagged in `*_gapic.yaml` files is used in baselines.

-To test the test, run :
+To test the test, run the following command from repository root:

   go test testutils/check-calling-form-in-baseline/*.go

-from the root of the repository.

-To run the test, run
+To run the test, run the following command from repository root:

   go run testutils/check-calling-form-in-baseline/main.go -yaml src/test/java/com/google/api/codegen/testsrc/library_gapic.yaml src

-from the root of the repository.

 check-lang-uses-form
 --------------------
-Checks that calling forms defined in `CallingForm.java` are used by the specified languages.
+Checks that calling forms defined in `CallingForm.java` are used by the specified languages in the library baselines.

+To test the test, run the following command from repository root:

+  go test testutils/check-lang-uses-form/*.go

+To run the test, run the following command from repository root:

+  go run testutils/check-lang-uses-form/main.go -yaml src/test/java/com/google/api/codegen/testsrc/library_gapic.yaml src